-On an informational level, it has been Films For Action's goal to create this map on our website, divided into the 42 general subjects that we believe are essential to building a society that is just, sustainable and socially fulfilling.
+On an informational level, it has been Films For Action's goal to create this map on our website, divided into the 30+ topics that we believe are essential to building a society that is more egalitarian, regenerative, and truly democratic.
 As people dive into these sections we believe that a personal and collectively-shared map will begin to reveal itself, where all the dots will start connecting and we'll find the strength and confidence in our life's direction.
 We'll have a new map to navigate the transition from "Empire to Earth Community," as David Korten puts it.

 More formally, we need to engage with our local schools and colleges.
 Amazingly, as eco-literacy advocate David Orr writes, "we are still educating the young as if there were no planetary emergency."
 Schools by and large continue to prepare students for the status quo jobs and market conditions that existed in the 1950s.
 We need schools that are preparing students for the world that is actually going to exist when they get out of school, not the fantasy world of infinite growth and business-as-usual that is currently being presented.

 I was inspired by my friend Brady Karlin's idea to create "transition" mentoring associations, where college students mentor high school students, high school students mentor Jr. High students, and so on down the ages - enabling young kids to have slightly older peers that support them while allowing the older generation to get a sense of their own confidence and autonomy - their worth as someone who has something important to teach as well as to learn.

 They would embody the transition movement in that these mentoring relationships would focus on helping each other navigate the challenges our society faces, learning the skills that will be essential in a low-carbon world.
 Ultimately, we need to bring the lexicon and understandings of the transition movement into the curriculum of every classroom and department in higher and lower education.